stepzen-dev/examples/with-apollo/getting-started/README.md

 StepZen automatically maps the `city` field in `Address` to the `city` argument of `Query.returnStores`.

 That's it again!
 A type is simply extended by this subgraph declaratively by adding fields that reference Query fields the subgraph already provides and indicating the primary key of the type and any external fields needed as arguments.

+## Authorization

+In this getting-started the StepZen endpoints are configured to be open endpoints to simplify the setup for Apollo Federation.

+Please follow [](../with-authorization/README.md) for instructions on how to setup protected StepZen endpoint with Apollo Federation.

 # Next steps